MDS Subspecialty Certification

 successfully completing the ACGME-accredited MSDO fellowship

-attesting to active practice of micrographic surgery as part of one’s patient care activities*
+attesting that you are currently performing micrographic surgery as part of your patient care activities.*

 * during an initial five-year practice pathway eligibility period only